alabellehahn/40233-Empirical-Paper/README.md

 1) Isolated the sheet for each recorded month
 2) Removed blank spaces and unnecessary notes
 3) Renamed categories for shorter reference titles
+4) Removed bold formatting of titles
+5) Manually nested demographic question answers to differentiate them from the headers
+6) Removed blank rows
-4) Reformatted the data into a tidy tibble
+7) Reformatted the data into a tidy tibble

 ## Resources Used